UggoPrince/AutoMart/README.md

 - User can flag/report a posted AD as fraudulent.
 - User can view all unsold cards of a specific make (manufacturer).

-### ft-user-report-advert-166715899ment
+### Development

-The application is ft-user-report-advert-166715899ed with NodeJs using ExpressJs for routing and PostgreSQL database.
+The application is developed with NodeJs using ExpressJs for routing and PostgreSQL database.

 ### Installation
 Clone the project repository